ab-siddiq/react-firebase-authentication/README.md

-# Firebase authentication with reach
+# Firebase authentication with react

-## What is used in this project
+## What is used in this project?

 - `Firebase` for user login authentication
 - `React.js` for building this project